 A guide to exploring Barcelona, Spain

-I first went to Barcelona for my 21st birthday, and immediately saw why so many people fall in love with this stunning city.
+I first went to the gorgeous Spanish city of Barcelona to celebrate my 21st birthday, and I immediately understood why so many people fall in love with this stunning city.

-Given that I’ve been to Barcelona twice now, I figured it was about time I put together one of my handy little guides to help you start planning your trip.
+Since my 21st birthday, I’ve been back to Barcelona twice and so now I figured it was about time I put together one of my handy little guides to help you start planning your trip.

 My guide to exploring Barcelona, Spain…